Data analysis of NYC landmarks since 1965 reveals trends and biases in the landmarks preservation movement.

-There is an ongoing debate between in New York City between developers seeking to rebuild the city in the image of global capitalism and preservationists seeking to slow the rate of change and protect the appearance of the city’s many and distinct neighborhoods.
-This debate plays out every year in the hundreds of buildings and structures that are added to (or rejected from) the Landmarks Preservation Commission’s running list of landmarks (LPC).
+There is ongoing debate between in NYC between developers seeking to rebuild the city in the image of global capitalism and preservationists seeking to slow the rate of change and protect the appearance of the city’s many and distinct neighborhoods.
+Several factors drive historic preservation: fear of losing heritage; fear of change; historians, public servants, and well-intentioned activists in the spirit of Jane Jacobs.
+This debate has played out every year since 1965 through the hundreds of structures that are added to (or rejected from) the Landmarks Preservation Commission’s running list of landmarks (LPC).
 Once added, landmarked buildings cannot be modified without first seeking approval from the city.
-And, to date, there is no process for de-listing a landmark once added – unless (sometimes intentional) decay by neglect requires demolition.
-This aspect of preservation is particularly contentious for developers because the legal barriers of preservation law are permanent, binding, and affect all current occupants and future owners.
+Landmarks preservation is contentious for developers because the protections of preservation law are permanent and affect all current and future owners.
+Preservation law further restricts significant rebuilding, even if demolition and rebuilding are lucrative for the property owner.

-In this debate, there are many factors driving preservation: fear of losing heritage, fear of change, well-intentioned activists in the spirit of Jane Jacobs and NIMBYism, or concerned scholars and public servants who see something unique in the sites they add.
-The objective of this paper is to assess arguments made in favor of or against historic preservation through an analysis of publicly-available landmark records from the New York City Open Data website.
-We identified two datasets, both containing ~130,000 spreadsheet entries for every single LPC listing.
-The first dataset is entitled “Individual Landmarks” 1 and describes the date entered in the LPC database, the address, lot-size, the geographical coordinates of every single structure, etc. The second dataset is entitled “LPC Individual Landmark and Historic District Building Database” 2 and includes the construction date, original use, style, and address of all structures.
-We downloaded these two datasets as .csv files, imported them into mapping software called Tableau Public, merged them into a single file, and then conducted a data analysis – the results of which inform all the statistics presented here and drive the conclusions drawn in the following pages.
+This paper will assess the landscape of historic preservation through analysis of publicly-available landmark records from NYC Open Data.
+We identified two datasets, both containing ~130,000 spreadsheet entries for every single LPC listing from 1965 to 2019.
+The first dataset is titled “Individual Landmarks” 1 and includes the structure’s address, lot-size, and date landmarked.
+The second dataset is titled “LPC Individual Landmark and Historic District Building Database” 2 and includes the construction date, original use, style, and address of all structures.
+We downloaded both datasets as .csv files, imported them into a visualization software called Tableau, merged them into a single map, and then analyzed the data.
+The results of inform the conclusions presented here.
+This analysis is broken into four case studies:

 Distribution of Landmarks over the Five Boroughs